guardtime/libksi/README.md

 For building under Windows you need the Windows SDK.

 To use libksi in your C/C++ project, link it against the libksi binary and your chosen network and cryptography providers.

 If you do not want to build your own binaries, you can get the latest stable release from the Guardtime repository.
 To set up the repository, save this repo file in your repositories directory (e.g. /etc/yum.repos.d/):
 [http://download.guardtime.com/ksi/configuration/guardtime.el6.repo](http://download.guardtime.com/ksi/configuration/guardtime.el6.repo)

-## Proxy configuration ##
+## Proxy Configuration ##

 To use a proxy, you need to configure the proxy on your operating system according to the chosen network client.

 * Curl

 Set the system environment variable: http_proxy=user:pass@server:port

 In the Windows control panel:

 1) Find the 'System' page and select 'Advanced system settings'
 2) Select 'Environment Variables...'
 3) Select 'New...' to create a new system variable
 4) Enter http_proxy in the name field and and proxy configuration (see above) in the value field.

 In Linux add the system variable to /etc/bashrc:
 ~~~
     export http_proxy=user:pass@server:port
 ~~~